paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

   (A) a loan made to a youth under subsection (b); or

-  (B) a microloan made to a beginning farmer or rancher or a veteran farmer or rancher (as defined in [section 2279(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2279/e&num=0&edition=prelim)).
+  (B) a microloan made to a beginning farmer or rancher or a veteran farmer or rancher (as defined in section 2279(e) 11 See References in Text note below. of this title).

 (3) **Transition rule** — If, as of April 4, 1996, a farmer or rancher has received a direct operating loan under this subchapter during each of 4 or more previous years, the borrower shall be eligible to receive a direct operating loan under this subchapter during 3 additional years after April 4, 1996.